smsummers1/e2/PeerReview/peer-review.md

 {
 	global $players, $max_players, $dealer;
 ```
-- Not a single comment listed in the code.
+- Missing comments in the code.
-- The use of $x throughout your code is confusing to me.
-If I am understanding your code correctly it might be better to use a variable that is more self documenting with a variable like $current_player instead of $x.
+- It is important to use self-documenting variables as often as you can.
+The use of $x throughout your code was confusing to me.
+If I am understanding your code correctly $x is the $current_player, but I may be completely off here.
 I provided a few examples below.....

 **Code Before**
 ```php